mja00/mja00.github.io/_posts/2020-12-02-elixir-phoenix-site-bans.md

 ---

 ## Finishing up the feature
-After the schema was updated, logins properly handled banned users, and sessions were invalidated on ban, there were just a few small things to clean up here and there.
+After the schema was updated, logins properly handled banned users, and sessions were invalidated on the ban; there were just a few small things to clean up here and there.

 #### Making it so banned users couldn't chat
-For this I just added a check to see if the user was banned and if so it raised an ArgumentError with a `User must not be banned` message.
+For this, I just added a check to see if the user was banned and if so, it raised an ArgumentError with a `User must not be banned` message.
 This was later swapped to our chat error handler once moderation tools were added to the chat.

 #### Adding an ignore_banned argument to our user lookup functions
-Another simple task, since we wanted to hide any banned user from being searched I added `ignore_banned \\ false` to our username lookup functions that by default would have Ecto skip over any banned users.
-This argument will come back later when we're creating our admin team's dashboard and they need to be able to search for banned users.
+Another simple task, since we wanted to hide any banned user from being searched, I added `ignore_banned \\ false` to our username lookup functions that, by default, would have Ecto skip over any banned users.
+This argument will come back later when we’re creating our admin team’s dashboard, and they need to be able to search for banned users.
 But pretty much everything else will ignore banned users.

 ---

 ## All done!

-That's pretty much it for the site wide ban feature.
-We wanted to make sure it wasn't overly complex and could be reliable.
-It's most definitely not the best way, and I've already admitted that to the team, we'll be re-doing it at somepoint in the future but needed something that we could use during our alpha.
+That’s pretty much it for the site-wide ban feature.
+We wanted to make sure it wasn’t overly complicated and could be reliable.
+It’s most definitely not the best way, and I’ve already admitted that to the team; we’ll be re-doing it in the future but needed something that we could use during our alpha.
 This was also created on 09/30/2020, which was about 2 months into my journey learning Elixir.
 Again, if you wanna view the entire PR to see the code around this, you can do so [here](https://github.com/Glimesh/glimesh.tv/pull/132).